Utah First-Time Home Buyer Programs & Grants 2026 | Kat Ashby

 What to Know Before You Apply

 You must use a UHC-approved lender.
 Not every lender in Utah is UHC-approved.
-The programs are only available through participating lenders.
 The lenders I recommend in Utah County — Aaron Morgan at Guild Mortgage (801-560-8162), James Roberts at Security Home Mortgage (801-420-1042), and Keeley Rudolph at First Colony Mortgage (801-400-6872) — are experienced with UHC programs and can confirm your eligibility quickly.

 Homebuyer education is required for most programs.
 Most UHC programs require completion of a HUD-approved homebuyer education course.
 RefiGuide notes Utah State University offers an approved course.
-Plan for this as part of your preparation, not an afterthought.
+Plan for this as part of your preparation.

 Income and purchase price limits change.
 The numbers in this post are sourced from current UHC documentation, but limits are updated periodically.
 Always confirm current limits with a UHC lender before assuming you qualify.

 "First-time buyer" is broader than you think.
 Under the HUD definition used by most UHC programs, a first-time buyer is anyone who has not owned a home in the past 3 years.
-If you owned a home previously and sold it more than 3 years ago, you may qualify as a first-time buyer again.
+If you owned a home previously and sold it more than 3 years ago, you may qualify again.

 What to Do Right Now